Documentation

 runtime_watcher

-File integrity monitoring, container escape detection, privilege escalation, LOLBin detection (40+ Living Off the Land Binaries with MITRE ATT&CK IDs), memory injection detection (process hollowing, DLL injection, reflective loading), persistence mechanism detection (scheduled tasks, WMI, registry, cron, systemd), firmware/UEFI tampering, and fileless malware detection.
+File integrity monitoring, container escape detection, privilege escalation, LOLBin detection (40+ Living Off the Land Binaries with MITRE ATT&CK IDs), memory injection detection (process hollowing, DLL injection, reflective loading), persistence mechanism detection (scheduled tasks, WMI, registry, cron, systemd), firmware/UEFI tampering, fileless malware detection, symlink/link-following privilege escalation, ETW bypass and logging evasion detection, and Lua-based shellcode loader detection.

 Cloud Posture Manager